rsnchzl/Original-Log-in-and-sign-up/README.md

 # Original-Log-in-and-sign-up
-A original log in and sign up for your web :).
-By snchzdev
+A original log in and sign up for your web.
+By rsnchzl